moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

 * Set the joint name as "virtual_joint"

-* Set the child link as "base_footprint" and the parent frame name as "world".
+* Set the child link as "panda_link0" and the parent frame name as "world".

 * Set the Joint Type as "fixed".